 Vastly more information is available on the Author's website, http://bmwmotorcycletech.info/index.html and there are numerous articles on the BMW airhead electrical system.

 BMW motorcycles used magneto's in the early models, prior to late 1969 when the /5 series was introduced.
-Magneto's are difficult to keep down in size when you need higher energy sparks.
+Magneto's are difficult to keep down in size when you need quite high energy sparks.
 Lean burning engines demand high energy sparks; although engines were not overly lean back then in the /5/6/7 era.
 Magneto's one big advantage is that no battery is needed.
 Magnetos produce more spark voltage at higher and higher rotational speeds, which is another reason why magnetos were popular, particularly on some race engines a long time ago....besides the weight of a battery not being needed (race engines were not generally started by 'starter motors' and did not need lights way back then).
 Magnetos were, and still are, used on some 'stationary' engines; and versions of magneto ignition are still used on some small motorcycles, lawnmowers, snowblowers, and many types of similar engine'd devices.

 From the the time of introduction of the /5 series in December of 1969, until 1981 when BMW introduced the Bosch electronic ignition, BMW's had coil ignition with the points contacts being driven off the engine camshaft, that same camshaft that operates the valves.
 The contacts, nothing more than a switch, have a capacitor, often called a condenser, electrically connected to them.
 This system of contact points, capacitor, and coil, all being driven by a battery, was invented by an engineer from GM, and even now, this system is still called the 'Kettering' ignition.
-In our Airheads, as in all 4-stroke engines, the camshaft rotates at precisely half the crankshaft speed.
+In our Airheads, as in all common 4-stroke engines, the camshaft rotates at precisely half the crankshaft speed.
 At the forward nose area of the camshaft is a bob-weight type of simple mechanism called the Automatic Advance Unit (ATU), whose purpose is